mayc0njr/leads-backend/README.md

 # leads-backend
 A Backend API to provide management of leads

-This API was created using MediatR for CQRS.
+This API was created using MediatR for CQRS, using DOTNET 6.

 # Configuration
 The project is created with SQLite, no additional configuration is needed.